eskidlo/GalacticSentinel/README.md

 ## Setup

 Run the following command:
-Please, make sure that Docker daemon is up.
+Please, make sure that Docker daemon is up and port 8080 is available.
 ```sh
 make all
 ```